 Research Associate, earned a B.S. in Business Administration from Suffolk University and M.A. in Economics and M.B.A. from Clark University.
 She is also a Certified Public Accountant and former Internal Revenue Service Agent.
 Her research interests include taxes, municipal revenue and expenditures, non-profits and multinationals.
 She is a member of the American Institute of Certified Public Accountants.

-Assistant Professor, earned a B.A. in Economics from Wheaton College, and a M.A. and Ph.D. in Economics from the University of Massachusetts-Amherst.
+Associate Professor, earned a B.A. in Economics from Wheaton College, and a M.A. and Ph.D. in Economics from the University of Massachusetts-Amherst.
 Professor Rosero's research interests include the interaction of international finance and economic development, Latin American economic integration, and the use of alternative economic policies to promote sustainable economic growth.
 His recent research publications have appeared in the Journal of Economic Integration, Latin American Policy, and Critical Sociology.
 He has presented his research at several international, national and regional conferences, including the Allied Social Science Association (ASSA), Eastern Economic Association (EEA), the Society for the Advancement of Socio-Economics (SASE), and the International Political Science Association (IPSA).
 In addition to his research on international economics, Dr. Rosero co-authored numerous reports aimed at analyzing demographic and economic trends and their impact on the economic development of the City of Boston during his time with the Boston Redevelopment Authority.